Nitrogen fixation bacteria

 Starting a compost pile is the other side of the coin when you are trying desperately to grow nutritious choice foods.
 Vegetable plants of course need a lot more than just nitrogen.

-Whilst biological nitrogen-fixation is a vital gardening practice, so is starting a compost pile for all the other nutrients that your broccoli, carrots and lettuce are going to need.
-And perhaps, if you love succotash like I do, your first attempt will be at growing lima beans; they are very nutritious legumes for our own protein needs, as well as for their capacity to fix the element for the soil.
+And perhaps if you love succotash like I do, your first attempt will be at growing lima beans; they are legumes for our own protein needs, in addition to their capacity to fix nitrogen for the soil.

 Getting your garden soil ready for planting also happens to be a profound way of sequestering carbon in the atmosphere and getting most of it back where it belongs; in the ground.

 I have four compost heaps on the go; yes, we have a large African garden.
-Each year in the spring I'll grow a crop of bush beans in what is left of one of the piles of humus.
-Once we have reaped the crop, it is lush and prolific, then I just cover the bean plants, nitrogen fixation bacteria and all, to infect the new compost heap with these amazing little friendly bugs.
+Each year in the spring we will grow a crop of bush beans in what is left of one of the piles of humus.

-Do not swallow the claptrap that the banting folk are giving out that legumes are bad for you because of the starches; it is very low GI carbohydrate and does not produce a fattening insulin rush like donuts, delicious white rolls and potatoes do.
-If you are still unsure, find out more about the meaning of starch.
+Do not swallow the claptrap that the banting folk are giving out that legumes are bad for you because of their starch content; it is very low GI carbohydrate that does not produce a fattening insulin rush like donuts, delicious white rolls and potatoes from cold storage do.

 GROWING BUTTERNUT SQUASH